-Resource Library is an online publication of Traditional Fine Arts Organization (TFAO), a non-profit organization.
-Provided to the public without charge, Resource Library is the world's most comprehensive publication devoted to American representational art.
+Resource Library is an online publication of Traditional Fine Arts Organization (TFAO), a non-profit organization supported solely by donations.
+Provided to the public without charge, Resource Library is devoted to American representational art.
+Please see How Resource Library differs from paper-printed art publications.
 The TFAO Free Online Digital Library permanently archives Resource Library's published articles and essays.

-Resource Library contains articles and scholarly essays by acclaimed authors plus other texts and related images provided mainly by nonprofit art museums, galleries and art centers and academies, associations, ateliers and societies.
-To access thousands of texts published online in Resource Library, please see the chronological index and American Representational Art, a TFAO Catalogue.
+Texts and related images are provided almost exclusively by nonprofit art museums, galleries and art centers.
+The vast majority of published materials relate to museum exhibitions.
 Pages on services to institutions and scholarly text from private sources describe how the publication serves both the public and its sources of materials.